Trail of Tears (album)

 Trail of Tears is the fourth studio album from country artist Billy Ray Cyrus.
-It was released on August 20, 1996, and two singles were released: the title track and "Three Little Words", which respectively peaked at number 69 and number 65 on the country charts.
+It was released on August 20, 1996, and two singles were released: the title track which featured a video directed by Rich Murray and "Three Little Words", which respectively peaked at number 69 and number 65 on the country charts.

 The album debuted at number 125 on the U.S. Billboard 200, and at number 20 on the U.S. Top Country Albums.
 The album has sold more than 250,000 copies worldwide.
 Despite low sales the album was the first to receive widespread critical acclaim from music critics for Cyrus, earning him industry respect from Nashville.

 Content

 Included on Trail of Tears are covers of "Harper Valley PTA", originally recorded by Jeannie C. Riley, "Sing Me Back Home", originally recorded by Merle Haggard and The Strangers, and "Crazy Mama", originally recorded by J. J. Cale.

 Cyrus is a credited writer on all other tracks, except for the album's second single, "Three Little Words".

 Cyrus said of the album, "I call it 'Homegrown Music'; it's a different kind of album.
 There are people we have played it for who are shocked that it's me.
 What's really exciting is that I'm finding that everywhere I go - from the record company to the radio stations - there is a new energy.
 For the first time in years, I feel free."